Jaime Jaquez Jr.: Personal life

+Jaquez is of Mexican descent through his father, and of Norwegian descent through his mother.

-Jaquez's sister Gabriela, who shared MVP honors at the 2022 McDonald's All-American Girls Game, committed to joining the UCLA women's basketball team as part of its 2022–23 freshman class.
-His brother Marcos became a defensive lineman for Camarillo High's football team.
+Jaquez has one younger brother, Marcos, and one younger sister, Gabriela.
+Gabriela shared MVP honors at the 2022 McDonald's All-American Girls Game and committed to play for the UCLA Bruins as part of their 2022–23 freshman class.
+Marcos is a defensive lineman for Ventura College's football team.